datagrok-ai/public/help/develop/how-to/build-an-app.md

 ```

 To make this run on Datagrok, follow these `grok create` [steps](../develop/develop.md#getting-started)
-to prepare this simple package and deploy it.
+to prepare our simple package and deploy it.

 1. Install the [prerequisites](../develop.md#getting-started):
    * A regular [Node.js](https://nodejs.org/en/download/) and [npm](https://docs.npmjs.com/about-npm) (comes with Node.js)